Registration options and pricing

 Weekend cost: $320 ($160/night)SOLD OUT

 Set back a 15 minute walk above the classroom areas, each of the six Guest Houses has four bedrooms each with a private bath, a living room with a fireplace, and two porches.
 Most bedrooms have one double and one twin bed.
 Family rooms are the private lodging option for women who are attending with youth (who are registered in our youth programs).
 Recommended capacity is 1 woman and 1-2 children.
 Weekend cost: $280 ($140/night)

 We are happy to support you in finding accommodation options that will meet the needs of your group–feel free to contact us.
 To purchase lodging for a friend, you'll need to do so through her account, or just let us know if you need support with that.
 If you want to lodge with or near a friend, let us know in the “roommate requests” question in the registration process and we'll be sure to assign you together.

 The conference will be held at Kanuga Conference & Retreat Center, outside of Hendersonville, North Carolina.
 See Location for more info.

-2019 Scholarship Program Application (pdf)
+2019 Scholarship Program is now FULL

 If you cancel ~ Fees are refundable for cancellations prior to September 6th, minus an $80 office fee.
 After September 6th, there will be no refunds.
 Registration may be transferred to a woman of your choice at any time, or donated to our scholarship fund.